Mov'in Europe - "Mobility is a Lifestyle"

 Why Mobility ?

-- Thanks to the new Erasmus+ programme, the new EU programme for youth, training, education and sport that will allow 5 million EU citizens to be mobile from 2014 to 2020.
+- Because the new Erasmus+ programme, the new EU programme for youth, training, education and sport that will allow 5 million EU citizens to be mobile from 2014 to 2020.

 - Long-time, short-time, working, training, studying, volunteering